 She recalls that in a meeting she attended with Rio Tinto in 2001, it was argued that the company could not employ Aboriginal men because they had problems with alcohol and the police.
 She told them to employ Aboriginal women.
 They did.
 In the last decade, mining companies and ancillary services have employed Aboriginal people and Torres Strait Islanders, men and women, in larger numbers than ever before in Australian history.

-The Mabo case, the Native Title Act and engagement with the mining industry have “ catapulted Aboriginal people engaged in the mining industry into the mainstream economy.
+The Mabo case, the Native Title Act and engagement with the mining industry “ catapulted Aboriginal people engaged in the mining industry into the mainstream economy.
 I have worked at mine sites and witnessed this extraordinary change.” she says.